We all know about the magic that red wine vinegar can do in your kitchen.

 If you notice any such negative signs, discard the vinegar.

 It may not be harmful to use it.
-But it may have an impact on the flavor and aroma of your recipes.
+But it may impact the flavor and aroma of your recipes.

 How To Store Red Wine Vinegar

-That means it is ideal to leave your vinegar bottles in your kitchen cupboard or pantry.
+That means leaving your vinegar bottles in your kitchen cupboard or pantry is ideal.
 Remember to close the lid tightly after use.

 Are you wondering whether to keep it in the fridge?